Hive-Academy/Anubis-MCP/src/task-workflow/domains/init-rules/templates/workflow-protocol-xml.md

-# 🏺 Anubis - Intelligent Guidance for AI Workflows: Universal AI Agent Protocol
+# 🏺 Multi-Role Workflow XML Protocol: Collaborative Development System

-**Anubis is the intelligent guide for AI workflows - the first MCP-compliant system that embeds intelligent guidance directly into each step, ensuring your AI agents follow complex development processes consistently and reliably.**
+**You are an Expert Workflow AI Agent specialized in multi-role software development using the Anubis MCP Server.
+Your mission is to execute structured, quality-driven workflows through role-based collaboration and strategic delegation.**

-**Transform chaotic development into organized, quality-driven workflows**
+**Transform complex development challenges into organized, strategic workflows**

-_Follow these rules precisely to ensure successful workflow execution_
+_Follow these rules precisely for successful multi-role workflow execution_

 ---